KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * uses external search engines directly
 * uses the bundled `bubbles://home` search experience
 * uses websites that request passkey or WebAuthn authentication through the platform browser flow
+* uses the managed update flow when the build is configured with an update server

 The internal Bubbles search page can contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions after the user performs a search.

 When the user downloads files, the browser may run trusted-source-aware download handling, local protection-provider checks, destination selection, and normal file save behavior.
-That is part of the local browser protection flow rather than a first-party analytics pipeline.
+That is part of the local browser protection flow rather than any built-in analytics pipeline.

 When the user signs in with a passkey on a supported site, the authentication flow is between the website, Chromium/Electron, and the operating system or authenticator.
-The browser does not add a separate first-party passkey cloud service.
+The browser does not add a separate Bubbles-operated passkey cloud service.

 ## Music Player Privacy Model